oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

 4. |IcDelete| Delete a coupon code.

-.. note:: When you add, deactivate, or delete coupons when editing orders, the price totals and the shipping cost may change.
-Please, review the order totals to make sure that the cost is acceptable.
+.. note:: When you add, deactivate, or delete coupons when editing orders, the price totals, and the shipping cost may change.
+Please, review the order totals to ensure the cost is acceptable.

 .. finish_edit_in_order_body

 .. include:: /include/include-images.rst
    :start-after: begin